ROBERT WINSTON (JUDGE) CARR SR., AIA (1921-2019)

-Robert Winston Carr, left, attended UNC Chapel Hill in 1940 and an earned an architecture degree at the University of Pennsylvania in 1943.
-He spent three years in the Navy during World War II, including Naval Architecture training at the University of Michigan, then entered the firm of his dad, George Watts Carr (1883-1975), below, who shaped much Durham NC.
+Carr graduated from Durham HS in 1938.
+He attended UNC Chapel Hill in 1940 and an earned an architecture degree at the University of Pennsylvania in 1943.
+He spent three years in the Navy during World War II, including Naval Architecture training at the University of Michigan, then entered the firm of his dad, architect George Watts Carr (1883-1975), below, who shaped much Durham NC.

-1950 - The Robert Carr House I, 405 Carolina Circle, Durham.
-Sold to J. Harper Erwin and Lula Erwin in 1962.
-Sold to James and Lola R. Williams in 1962.
-Sold to Lola R. Williams in 1990.
+1950 - The Robert Carr House I, 405 Carolina Circle, Durham NC.
+Sold in 1962 to J. Harper and Lula Erwin.
+Sold later in 1962 to James and Lola R. Williams.
+Sold in 1990 to Lola R. Williams.
 Sold in 2004 to John D. Williams and James M. Williams.
 Sold in 2013 to Elizabeth and Keith Levene.
 Photo by George Smart.

-1950 - The Everett I. Bugg, Jr. Residence, 1544 Hermitage Court, Durham.
+1950 - The Everett I. Bugg Jr. House, 1544 Hermitage Court, Durham NC.
 This red brick split-level was later painted white.
 Sold about 1959 to David and Marjorie W. P. Miller.
 Sold in 2012 to Nita Farahany and Thede Loder.
 Destroyed in 2012.
 A new house on the site was designed by Phil Szostak.

-1955 - The Dillard Teer House, 43 Beverly Drive, Durham.
-Built by George W. Birmingham, Sr., who worked for Teer's construction company.
+1955 - The Dillard Teer House, 43 Beverly Drive, Durham NC.
+Built by George W. Birmingham Sr., who worked for Teer's construction company.
 The house is 7,000+ square feet and sits on 1.15 acres with 3 floors, 5 bedrooms, 4 full baths, pool, finished basement, three car carport, and a large circular driveway.
 Sold in 2007 to Gow Arepally and Raj Morey who did a renovation.
 Another renovation in 2014.

-1955 - The Goldner House, 602 East Forest Hills Boulevard, Durham.
+1956 - The J. Leonard and Eunice Goldner House, 602 East Forest Hills Boulevard, Durham NC.
 In the center of the first floor is an entrance and a continuous wall of windows.
-Features a cantilevered terrace.
-Sold by Goldner's widow to Julie and Joseph Maxwell.
+Features a cantilevered terrace and a couple secret doors.
+Sold in 2007 to Julie and Joseph Maxwell.
 Sold in 2020 to Sarah Gelfand and Joseph Egger.

-1976 - Restoration of the Roscoe L. and Lucy Strickland, Jr. Residence, aka Pleasant Grove, aka Hardscrabble, 219 Hardscrabble Drive, Hillsborough NC.
+1976 - The Roscoe L. and Lucy Strickland Jr. Residence Restoration, aka Pleasant Grove, aka Hardscrabble, 219 Hardscrabble Drive, Hillsborough NC.
 Restoration design by Jack Pruden with George Watts Carr.
 Originally, this was the 1779 plantation of William Cain and his wife Mary Ruffin Cain, sister of NC Chief Justice Thomas Ruffin.
 A separate house ten feet away was added around 1790.
 During the 19th century, it had as many as 95 saves in a sizable plantation operation.
-In the 1880's, the houses were joined together.
-After many years of disrepair, top two photos, Strickland bought the house in the 1940's while a student at Duke and engaged architect George Watts Carr who died the next year.
+In the 1880s, the houses were joined together.
+After many years of disrepair, top two photos, Strickland bought the house in the 1940s while a student at Duke and engaged architect George Watts Carr who died the next year.
 That restoration won an AIANC Merit Award in 1981.
 Most of the surrounding land was sold to Southland Development Corporation, who subsequently sold the undeveloped property to Chatham Development Corporation in 1995.
 Sold to Warren and Carol Strittmatter.

 1981 - The Kenan Residence, Grandfather Mountain NC.